 Typically, gas pressure pushes up against the weight of the reservoir rocks above it, forcing up a fountain of oil, gas, and water.
 The natural gas collects in large tanks for transport to consumers.

-Coal is extracted from the ground by large electric shovels that load the coal into a conveyer belt to transport it to a power plant.
+Coal is extracted from the ground by large electric shovels that load it into a conveyer belt to transport it to a power plant.
 This process is done either at the surface or in deep underground mines.

 Oil rigs extract petroleum.
 These rigs drill a hole into the Earth, creating an oil well.
 Oil passes up through steel pipes where engineers can refine it.